Chaga Mushroom Harvesting

 A picture of our Food Grade processing facility!

 Always use stainless steel tables for cleaning stainless steel racks for curing with lots of air flow, do not use a heat source, just cool air blowing through the Chaga or any other mushroom.
+We set our heat pumps at 64 degrees with gentle air being blown through the racks of Chaga.
 Doing it this way retains far more of the nutrients than conventional heat methods.

 I am not the Creator nor the designer of this gift, but I am however one of Mother Nature's little gardeners and do respect Her laws.
 If we wound Her a little bit, She will heal and give us more in time, but if we wound Her too deeply and beyond Her ability to heal, then there will be none for any of us!